This super simple recipe for gluten free Japanese milk bread makes the softest recipe for batter-style gluten free bread you've ever seen, or tasted!

 Instead of the butter, try using Earth Balance buttery sticks in both the bread dough and for brushing the top of the bread.
 You might actually even be able to use a mild-tasting extra virgin olive oil in place of butter as well, but I haven't tested any fats in this recipe that are liquid at room temperature.

-Can you make this gluten free bread recipe without eggs?
+Can you make it without eggs?

 Since there is only one egg in this recipe, you can try using a “chia egg” (1 tablespoon ground white chia seeds + 1 tablespoon lukewarm water, mixed and allowed to gel) in its place.
 Since this is a batter-style bread, you need a fair amount of help getting it to rise.
 Without the egg, even with an egg replacer, the bread will likely be denser.